 Worldschooling is just learning while experiencing the world and being able to do that as a family so that you’re actually a part of those wonderful memories with your kids when they’re growing up.

 It’s the freedom to learn every step of the way.
 Not necessarily within any classroom or learning environment, just learning through life.
 And the people that we meet.

 I see world schooling as basically using the world as part of our education.
 So, learning from the world in the ways we travel, and the people we meet are the cultures we come across.
 So making that an integral part of how we learn and what we learn about.

 Sarah De Santi – The 5 World Explorers

 Taking the world as your school, as your classroom.
 When you take every experience of your day, in a new country, as a learning experience.

-Sometimes we think that we just learned in school, the truth is that every day everybody has a different way of learning, everybody’s all of us remember different things on the same day, but we’re all learning something.
-And so once you’re world schooling, you can start being conscious about this and that you’re not wasting your day because you went to a cooking class or to hike instead of staying on your books in school.
+Sometimes we think that we just learn in school, but the truth is that everybody has a different way of learning.
+All of us remember different things on the same day, but we’re all learning something.
+Once you’re world schooling, you can start being conscious about this and that you’re not wasting your day because you went to a cooking class or hiked instead of staying on your books in school.

-World schooling is experiencing and integrating whatever landscape you’re in, and understanding that in reference to who you are and how you fit into the greater picture.
+World schooling is experiencing and integrating whatever landscape you’re in and understanding who you are and how you fit into the greater picture.

-Generally, I think world schooling and I immediately think “families who travel the world and school their kids while they travel” but I also think it’s a concept.
+Generally, I think world schooling, and I immediately think “families who travel the world and school their kids while they travel.”
+Still, I also think it’s a concept.
 You can worldschool at home.